jonlpersson/ed-latimore/site/_posts/2022-11-25-is-boxing-hard-to-learn.md

 ## A commitment

 Those who box, love boxing.
 If you are in any kind of combat sport, you have to love it to do it.
 And you may not love it until you start to see some success either in the gym or after a few amateur fights.
-Like anything, if you don't make a commitment to show up to your training sessions, you’ll never be any good.
+Like anything, if you don’t make a commitment to show up to your training sessions, you’ll never be any good.

 You may not be looking to go to the olympics or even following the professional boxing track but you still want to make sure you can devote the necessary time to it.